vbrin27/react-samples/README.md

 # react-samples

-I have created this application to keep track of sample applications I am working while learning React on under single roof.
+I have created this application to keep track of sample demos I am working on while learning React Framework.
+It will be easy to track the demos if it is available in a single application.

+## Available Samples
+- `Clock` (Implemented same demo using Functional Component and Class Component)

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).